Industry-restricted Heavy Fuel Oils

 How are they used?

-- HFOs are used in final heavy fuel products or as an intermediate product of distillate or residue (leftover from the manufacturing process) derived from refinery distillation or cracking units.
+- HFOs are used as blending stocks in final heavy fuel products or as an intermediate product of distillate or residue (leftover from the manufacturing process) derived from refinery distillation or cracking units.

 - The final fuel product usually consists of a mixture of HFOs as well as higher-quality hydrocarbons.